 Let the first coat of venetian plaster dry for at least 1-4 hours.
 The surface will appear to be lighter in color once it has dried.
 Darker wet spots of plaster will need to dry completely before proceeding.

 Wash off any dried pieces of venetian plaster from the trowel.
 If you don't clean the trowel, the pieces will fall into the fresh venetian plaster container and leave noticeable marks when you apply the next coat.

 After the initial coat of venetian plaster has dried, begin applying the next coat.
-Scoop up a small amount of venetian plaster with the trowel again.
-Holding the trowel at a 90° angle, skim the surface filling in any lower leveled areas with venetian plaster.
+Scoop up a small amount of wet venetian plaster with the trowel again.
+Holding the trowel at a 90 degree angle, skim the surface and fill in any lower leveled areas with venetian plaster.
 This faux finish technique gives the appearance of a smooth and leveled surface.
-After the entire surface is coated, allow more time to dry again.
-If you want to have more depth or texture on the surface then you can repeat this step and apply a third or fourth coat of venetian plaster.
+After the entire surface is coated, allow time to dry again.
+If you want to have more depth or texture on the surface, repeat this step and apply a third or fourth coat of venetian plaster.